 [NOTE: The following are all basic remote viewing targets that actually exist and for which there is verifiable feedback.
 We will never include disturbing, highly-emotional or esoteric/anomalistic (for example UFO events or Bigfoot) targets in this practice target set.]

 Your target coordinates are below.
 We wish you much success!

-(CURRENT TARGET TASKING; feedback is now live–if you have completed your remote viewing, you may click on the number in green)
+(CURRENT TARGET TASKING: The link is now live; if you have finished your remote viewing, you may now click to get your feedback)